-Based on the research of this report, it could be stated that one of the main limitations in the current SRI methodology is identified in the qualitative evaluation of the included services and technologies, and in particular, their presence, without considering for evaluation their actual performance.
+Based on the research of this report, it could be stated that one of the main limitations in the current SRI methodology is identified in the qualitative evaluation of the included services and technologies, and in particular, their presence, without considering for evaluation their actual performance. the information contained within each functionality level may be modelled or documented up to a certain degree when Building Information modelling (BIM) is concerned, however, the capacity of BIM models to define higher functionality levels (representing complex BACS systems and sophisticated solutions) becomes challenging.
+In addition, according to the analysis under this task, the current state of data for EPC assessment precludes the performance of the SRI assessment.
+While some screening information for the SRI can be recovered, this information is insufficient to determine the building's SRI score.

-The SRI rating does not follow the EPC class.
-A vision of this project is to achieve a reliable link between the SRI and the dynamic EPC in a uniform way, so each time an EPC is conducted, an SRI assessment is to be offered.
-Ideally, in years to come, the SRI evaluation should be an integral component of the building's energy certification process.